MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfctoolbarmenubutton-class.md

 ```

 ### Parameters
- [in] *pWnd*
+*pWnd*<br/>
- Specifies the window that receives the drop-down menu commands.
+[in] Specifies the window that receives the drop-down menu commands.
 It can be NULL only if the toolbar menu button has a parent window.

 ### Return Value
  TRUE when a [CMFCPopupMenu Class](../../mfc/reference/cmfcpopupmenu-class.md) object was created and opened successfully; otherwise FALSE.